How to Install CI Fuzz Locally for Initial Project Setup

 - Visual Studio Code for setup and configuration

-- The Java Runtime Environment for Java fuzzing (not needed for C/C++ fuzzing)
+- The Java Runtime Environment for Java Unit fuzzing (not needed for C/C++ fuzzing or Java web app out of process fuzzing)

 We use docker to execute the fuzz tests.
 This makes it easier to migrate existing fuzz tests into cloud and continuous integration systems and prevents the tests from corrupting data on your local machine.